 - Change habit.
 When usually we just leave, we might change the habit.
 Sit around 15 minutes with the cats.
 Then leave them without saying goodbye.

 - Create positive association.
-Create positive association in the cats’ mind every time we will leave them.
+Create a positive associations in the cats’ minds every time we will leave them.
 For example, we can give them snacks they like before we leave.

-- Build attractive environment.
-Build attractive environment for the cats so they will not be too clingy with us.
-For example, we can provide interesting toys, cat tress, or aquarium that can attract them.
+- Build an attractive environment.
+Build an attractive environment for the cats so they will not be too clingy with us.
+For example, we can provide interesting toys, cat trees, or aquarium that can attract them.
 We can also give them grooming and playing time when are at home.
 This way we will help the cats to be more tolerant when we are not with them.